chronological order

 Star Trek: Deep Space Nine

-Commander Benjamin Sisko commands a stationary outpost near a stable wormhole.
-What begins as a mission to help Bajor rebuild after a brutal Cardassian occupation erupts into a quadrant-spanning conflict against shape-shifting genetic engineers from the Gamma Quadrant.
+Commander Benjamin Sisko takes charge of a battered Cardassian station beside the galaxy's only stable wormhole.
+What begins as a mission to help Bajor rebuild after a brutal occupation erupts into the Dominion War, a quadrant-spanning conflict against shape-shifting Founders and their engineered armies.
+DS9 deconstructs the Starfleet utopia from within, asking whether it is easy to be a saint in paradise, and what good people compromise when survival is on the line.

 Star Trek Generations